Rural City of Swan Hill

 The Rural City of Swan Hill is a local government area in Victoria, Australia, located in the north-western part of the state.
-It covers an area of 6115 km2 and, in June 2018, had a population of 20,759.
+It covers an area of 6115 km2 and, in August 2021, had a population of 21,403.
 It includes the towns of Swan Hill, Lake Boga, Manangatang, Nyah, Nyah West, Piangil, Robinvale, Ultima and Woorinen South.
-It was formed in 1995 from the amalgamation of the City of Swan Hill, Shire of Swan Hill and part of the Shire of Kerang.

 The Rural City is governed and administered by the Swan Hill Rural City Council; its seat of local government and administrative centre is located at the council headquarters in Swan Hill, it also has a service centre located in Robinvale.
 The Rural City is named after the main urban settlement lying in the south-east of the LGA, that is Swan Hill, which is also the LGA's most populous urban centre with a population of 10,431.

+History

+The Rural City of Swan Hill was formed in 1995 in what was described as a "natural amalgamation" of the City of Swan Hill, Shire of Swan Hill, and the southern Tresco district of the Shire of Kerang.

+In proposing the new LGA, the Local Government Board described the area as Victoria's "salad bowl".
+The LGA was to take in the regional service town of Swan Hill and a mix of dryland and irrigated agriculture alongside a tourism sector oriented around the Murray River and Lake Boga.
+A public consultation carried out by the Shire of Swan Hill in 1994 showed that more than 60% of respondents were in favour of the merger.